 High Blood Fat (Triglycerides) (or Medicated for High Triglycerides)

-Low HDL Cholesterol (or Medicated for High LDL Cholesterol) LDL is bad cholesterol as it increases your risk for hear disease.
+Low HDL Cholesterol (or Medicated for High LDL Cholesterol) LDL is bad cholesterol as it increases your risk for heart disease.
 HDL is good cholesterol as it helps remove cholesterol from your arteries.
 Get Naturopathic with Dr. Jiwani to address your blood fat!

-What affects Metabolic Health?
+FAQ Metabolic Health: What affects Metabolic Health?

 Many factors affect Metabolic Health including: